m00nwtchr/pam-keepassxc/README.md

 Install the `libpam_keepassxc.so` library to `/usr/lib/security/pam_keepassxc.so`.

-Adjust your `/etc/pam.d/swaylock` or equivalent to add the following line, right after any other `auth` line.
+Adjust your `/etc/pam.d/swaylock` or equivalent to add the following line, as the very last `auth` entry in the file.
 ```
 auth optional pam_keepassxc.so
 ```